Feature: Partridge Run Wildlife Management Area

 3.80 Turn right on a snowmobile trail.
 The trail parallels Bradt Hollow Road for about a quarter of a mile, and then swings away toward the east, passing through a pine forest.

 4.55 A snowmobile trail comes in from the right.
 The Long Path continues straight ahead.
+The LP avoids another wet area by skirting to higher ground to the right for a short distance and re-joins the ski trail again.

 5.05 The trail turns left on gravel Beaver Road.